-Podliva (подлива) is a type of Russian sauce/gravy that is usually served with a starch to mop it all up.
-Mashed potatoes, rice, buckwheat or even pasta can be used.
+Salmon and Rice Podliva (подлива) is a tasty dinner recipe made with boneless fillets of salmon, carrots and red peppers, served over rice.
+The podlike is a type of Russian sauce/gravy that the fish and veggies are cooked with.
+Instead of rice you could use mashed potatoes, rice, buckwheat or even pasta can be used.
 I suppose it comes down to personal preference.
-Oh, and it’s usually made with a meat, such as beef, pork or chicken.
-So making a Salmon Podliva, sometimes called Podlivka, is not the usual way to eat it, never the less, still delicious.
+Oh, and it’s commonly made with a meat, such as beef, pork or chicken.
+So making a Salmon and Rice Podliva, sometimes called Podlivka, is not the most common way to eat it, never the less, still delicious.

 - ½ salmon filet - boneless, and cut into 6-8 pieces